MarkRoddy/markroddy.github.io/_posts/2017-04-06-reasons-builds-fail.markdown

 categories: jekyll update
 ---

-A research lab studying software engineering reached out to me recently to take a survey on Continuous Integration tools.
-One of the questions they asked was if I could name a few ways I’ve seen software builds fail.
+Recently, I recevied a request to take a survey on Continuous Integration tools from a group studying Software Engineering.
+One of the questions they asked was if I could name a few ways I have seen software builds fail.

 They got more than a few.